About the Journal

 Reviewers are asked to evaluate whether the manuscript:

-- Clearly contributes to the knowledge and development of the field of translation studies
+- clearly contributes to the knowledge and development of translation studies.

-Language correction is not part of the peer review process, but reviewers are encouraged to suggest corrections of language and style to the manuscript.
-In the final round, the handling editor will check the manuscript again, and focus in particular on linguistic and stylistic issues, and may suggest or make corrections at this point.
-In rare cases, the manuscript may be returned to the author(s) for a full linguistic and stylistic revision.
+Language correction is not part of the peer review process, but reviewers are encouraged to suggest language and style corrections to the manuscript.
+In the final round, one of the editors will check the manuscript again and focus in particular on linguistic and stylistic issues, and he or she may suggest or make corrections at this point.
+In rare cases, the manuscript may be returned to the author(s) for full linguistic and stylistic revision.

 How long does the review process take?

-The reviewers will advise the Editor-in-Chief, who will make the final decision to accept or reject the article.
+The editor in charge of a particular manuscript will advise the editor-in-chief, who will make the final decision to accept or reject the article.
+The final report will be sent to the author together with the reviewers’ recommendations and comments.

 Publication Frequency